buzzqw/TUS/OBSS/OBSSv2-eng.md

 Spells that create cones or lines of effect that originate from you also have personal range, indicating that you are the point of origin of the spell's effect (see *Areas of Effect* later in this chapter).

-### Casting Spells in Armor

-Given the mental concentration and precise gestures required, armor distracts and unbalances the flows.
-The Magic Check when casting the spell is mandatory and is modified as indicated in the armor section (page ).

-### Optional - Spells in Armor

-Two rules are proposed for managing casters in armor:

-- This option provides that all spells cast by the caster become Touch Range, meaning they can only be discharged through the caster's hand.
-No Magic Checks are required due to wearing armor.
-- This option provides that the armor automatically negates a series of Magic Critical Successes dependent on its size.
-If the armor is Light size, it negates 2 magic criticals; Medium size negates 4; with Heavy size it negates 8.
-That is, if I wear Medium armor, to manifest a Magic Critical Success, I must make at least 5 Magic Critical Successes in the spell.

 ### Duration

 The duration of a spell is the length of time for which it persists.
 Duration can be expressed in rounds, minutes, hours, or even years.
 Some spells specify that their effects last until the spell is dispelled or destroyed.
 A **spell can be interrupted by its own caster as an Immediate Action**.